andrepbo/andrepbo.github.io/index.md

 **Pitang** _(2020–2023)_

+- Provided technical guidance and mentorship to junior developers, fostering a culture of knowledge sharing, continuous learning, and engineering excellence.
 - Led the development of complex applications using diverse technologies to deliver scalable and efficient solutions.
 - Designed and implemented systems integrating modern interfaces with robust infrastructure for seamless performance.
 - Oversaw technical planning, code reviews, and system deployment in production environments.